UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Method

 \subsection{Category-Discriminative Visual Captioner}

 While prior work has demonstrated the efficacy of language in semantic modeling\cite{he2025analyzing}, image-text alignment relying exclusively on category names exhibits inherent limitations due to insufficient discriminative signals.
 In contrast, region-based semantic representations offer richer structural information for fine-grained differentiation.
-Building on recent advances in multimodal learning, we propose an CDV-Captioner, which adopts a chain-of-thought prompting strategy to progressively guide MLLMs in identifying and articulating the most discriminative regions through comparative reasoning with reference samples.
-Then converts these region-level insights into structured textual descriptions that encode semantically grounded.
+Building on recent advances in multimodal learning, we propose a CDV-Captioner, which adopts a chain-of-thought prompting strategy to progressively guide MLLM in identifying and articulating the most discriminative regions through comparative reasoning with reference samples.
+It then converts these region-level insights into structured textual descriptions that encode semantically grounded attributes.

-Specifically, as illustrated in Figure~\ref{fig:method}, the CDV-Captioner operates through three coordinated stages: 1) \textbf{Reference Sample Selection.} For each target image, we retrieve a set of visually similar exemplars from a share feature space constructed from K-shot training samples.
-2) \textbf{Discriminative Region Discovery.} Through comparative analysis with reference samples, the MLLMs progressively localize the most discriminative visual regions in the target image, those that most effectively distinguish it from similar categories.
-3) \textbf{Region Attribute Description.} The MLLMs generate detailed attribute descriptions for each identified region, capturing fine-grained characteristics.
+Specifically, as illustrated in Figure~\ref{fig:method}, the CDV-Captioner operates through four coordinated stages: 1) \textbf{Reference Sample Selection.} For each target image, we retrieve a set of visually similar exemplars from a shared feature space constructed from K-shot training samples.
+2) \textbf{Discriminative Region Discovery.} Through comparative analysis with reference samples, the MLLM progressively localize the most discriminative visual regions in the target image, those that most effectively distinguish it from similar categories.
+3) \textbf{Region Attribute Description.} The MLLM generate detailed attribute descriptions for each identified region, capturing fine-grained characteristics.
 These descriptions explicitly encode categorical distinctions to differentiate between highly similar classes.
-4) \textbf{Attribute Feature Summarization.} The LLMs processing stage consolidates multiple region-specific descriptions into unified structured textual description.
+4) \textbf{Attribute Feature Summarization.} The MLLM processing stage consolidates multiple region-specific descriptions into a unified structured textual description.
 These descriptions integrate comprehensive attribute information essential for discriminating between fine-grained categories.